ehmpathy/google-trends-api-client/README.md

 To help fulfill valid use cases within the limits of the google api, we can:
 - decrease the number of requests we make
+- decrease the rate of requests we make
 - changing the rate limit that google grants us

-Decreasing the number of reqeusts we make can be done by
+Decreasing the number of requests we make can be done by
 - 1. using request caching, to prevent duplicate requests

+Decreasing the rate of requests we make can be done by
+- 2. using a semaphore to limit rate of requests, with `delay` and `max-concurrency`

 Changing the rate limit that google grants us can be done by
-- 2. changing your ip address with a `proxy` (i.e., reset your rate limit)
+- 3. changing your ip address with a `proxy` (i.e., reset your rate limit)
-- 3. letting google track your agent across requests with `cookies` (i.e., increase your rate limit)
+- 4. letting google track your agent across requests with `cookies` (i.e., increase your rate limit)
-- 4. look like your reqeusts came from a real browser with `user-agent` + related headers (i.e., increase your rate limit)
+- 5. look like your reqeusts came from a real browser with `user-agent` + related headers (i.e., increase your rate limit)

 This library makes it easy to do all of the above.